DataResearchLabs/sql_scripts/postgresql/data_validation/how_to_use_advanced_script.md

 2. The output is more comprehensive than just test id, status, and description.
 The output also includes detailed rejection codes, expected results, and actual results behind every fail.
 <br><br>

-### Step 1 - Download & Install Microsoft SQL Server Management Studio (SSMS)
+### Step 1 - Download & Install pgAdmin
-<details><summary>Expand if you want to download and install SSMS...</summary><br>
+<details><summary>Expand if you want to download and install pgAdmin...</summary><br>

-1. Microsoft provides a powerful SQL editor named "SQL Server Management Studio", or SSMS, for free download and use.
+1. pgAdmin.org provides a powerful SQL editor named "pgAdmin" for free download and use.
-2. If it is not already installed on your machine (and you're not using another database IDE like Toad), then download from <b>[here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)</b> and install, following the prompts.
+2. If it is not already installed on your machine (and you're not using another database IDE like Toad), then download from <b>[here](https://www.pgadmin.org/download/)</b> and install, following the prompts.
 </details>
 <br>